Rembus

 connect()

-Connect anonymously to the broker.
+Connect anonymously to the endpoint declared with REMBUS_BASE_URL env variable.

 source